-Thermostat Connections
+Thermostat / Low Voltage Connections

-- A heat pump thermostat is equipped with a system HEAT-COOL EM HEATswitch, which provides a positive means of preventing simultaneous operation of the heating and cooling units.
+- The unit is designed to operate from a 24 VAC Class II control circuit.
+The control circuit wiring must comply with the current provisions of the NEC (ANSI/NFPA 70) and with applicable local codes having jurisdiction.
+Thermostat connections should be made in accordance with the instructions supplied with the thermostat and the indoor equipment. - A heat pump thermostat is equipped with a system HEAT-COOL EM HEATswitch, which provides a positive means of preventing simultaneous operation of the heating and cooling units.
 The thermostat is also equipped with an ON-AUTO fan switch which allows the home owner to operate the indoor blower when air circulation is desired. - Connect the low voltage wires to the respective terminals on the thermostat base.
-See Figure 13 (page 21) and the thermostat instruction sheet for more detailed wiring information. - The thermostat should be mounted about 5 feet above the floor on an inside wall.
+See Figure 14 (page 17) and the thermostat instruction sheet for more detailed wiring information. - The thermostat should be mounted about 5 feet above the floor on an inside wall.
 DO NOT install the thermostat on an outside wall or any other location where its operation may be adversely affected by radiant heat from fireplaces, sunlight, or lighting fixtures, and convective heat from warm air registers or electrical appliances.
 Refer to the thermostat manufacturer's instruction sheet for detailed mounting information.